 Employees with Disabilities

-If you are a University of Arkansas employee with a disability, please use the voluntary self-identification instructions to guide you through the process of updating your status as an individual with a disability and/or whether you have a disability that requires accommodation(s).
+If you are a University of Arkansas employee with a disability, including pregnancy related disabilities, please use the voluntary self-identification instructions to guide you through the process of updating your status as an individual with a disability and/or whether you have a disability that requires accommodation(s).

 - The employee must submit the Disability Accommodation Request and the Medical Statement Forms to the ADA Coordinator in the Office of Equal Opportunity and Compliance (OEOC).